-1. Consult with an experienced divorce attorney – speak with an attorney about your marriage, your finances, your children, your assets and the divorce process in Connecticut.
-During this Consultation you will discuss your legal rights and gather the information you need so you make good decisions right from the start.
+1. Consult with an experienced divorce attorney – I will speak with you about your marriage, your finances, your children, your assets and the divorce process in Connecticut.
+During this Consultation we will discuss your legal rights and gather the information we need so you make good decisions right from the start.
 These early decisions set the tone for what can be an amicable divorce or an adversarial divorce.

 2. Navigate the Connecticut Judicial Branch website - www.jud.ct.gov – this website prepared by the State of Connecticut is user friendly and contains a wealth of information on the divorce process and all the court forms needed to commence a divorce action.
+Currently more than 50% - 60% of people getting divorced are self-represented, meaning they are not using lawyers to represent them.
 The website explains the timelines on getting divorced, the documents you need to prepare, and information on the most common concerns and topics while going through a divorce such as alimony, child support, custody and parenting.

 3. Consider all the different ways you can divorce in Connecticut – most people think the way to divorce is each person hires a lawyer and the lawyers work it out.
-But there are many other options such as divorce mediation and the collaborative process where you can maintain control over the process and costs and participate fully in the negotiations and settlement.
+But there are many other options such as divorce mediation and the collaborative process where you can maintain control over the process and costs and participate fully in the negotiations and settlement or self-representation with the advice and guidance of a legal coach to assist you through the process without the high costs of hiring a lawyer for full representation.
 The cost of divorce is often why people stay in unhappy relationships and unable to move ahead.
 But cost should never be the reason not to move forward toward a happier life.
 There are ways to keep costs down and still have a successful outcome.
 Take ownership of your divorce so you can look back and know you did the best you could for yourself and your family.